AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 You can use the default Recipient table with the out-of-the-box fields, such as described in [this section](#ootb-profiles).
 If needed, you can extend it with two mechanisms:

-* Extend an existing table with new fields.
+* [Extend an existing table](extend-schema.md) with new fields.
 For example, you can add a new “Loyalty” field to the Recipient table.
-* Create a new table, for example a “Purchase” table listing all the purchases made by each profile of the database, and link it to the Recipient table.
-[Learn more](custom-recipient.md).
+* [Create a new table](create-schema.md), for example a “Purchase” table listing all the purchases made by each profile of the database, and link it to the Recipient table.

-For more on configuring extension schemas to extend the conceptual data model, refer to Campaign Classic documentation
+:bulb: Discover best practices when working with Campaign datamodel in [this section](datamodel-best-practices.md).

 ## Built-in profile table {#ootb-profiles}